chili-publish/grafx-documentation/docs/CHILI_GraFx/intro.md

 ![applogo](https://chilipublishdocs.imgix.net/logos/CHILI_LOGOS_OK-11.svg)

-Repository for your digital assets to be used in GraFx Publisher and GraFx Studio
+Repository for your digital assets to be used in GraFx Publisher and GraFx Studio.

 [See GraFx Media documentation](/GraFx_media/intro/)